 The adaption of existing ELISA kits and/or antibody pairs is straightforward with the Pu•MA System.
 Assay buffers optimized for the Pu•MA System flowchips are provided for sample and antibody dilutions.
 Blocking solutions and wash buffers are also provided.
-The IFN-β assays are adapted from PBL Assay Science reagents (p/n 22400-1, 32400-1) and Abcam reagent (p/n ab205718).
-The reagents required for the assay are shown in the table.
+The IFN-ß assays are adapted from PBL Assay Science reagents (p/n 22400-1, 32400-1) and Abcam reagent (p/n ab205718).

 |Block||Pu•MA Blocking Buffer||PFI|